Emmanuelobakpolor/Emmanuelobakpolor/README.md

 - 👋 Hi, I’m @Emmanuelobakpolor
 - 👀 I’m interested in working
-- 🌱 I’m currently learning Python programming
+- 🌱 data analyst and python programmer
-- 💞️ I’m looking to collaborate on ...
+- expert in django and apis
-- 📫 How to reach me instgram:@_ntechs email:@emmanuelobakpolor@gmail.com
+- expert in power Bi and excel spread sheet

 - ⚡ Fun fact: ...